-Family Members Permanently Confined for Medical Reasons
+Family Members Confined for Medical Reasons

-A former family member confined to a nursing home or hospital on a permanent basis is not considered a family member and the income of that person is not counted
+If a family member is confined to a nursing home or hospital on a permanent basis, PHAs may determine that that person is no longer a member of the assisted household, and the income of that person is not counted [New PH OCC GB, Income Determinations, p.
+12].